aszepieniec/stark-brainfuck/docs/engine.md

 The Anatomy only includes the boundary quotient polynomials in the nonlinear combination, and not the trace polynomials from which they are derived, at least when these boundary quotients exist.
 As a result, the trace polynomials are not proved to be low degree.
 The omission there does not degrade security because its low degree is implied by the low degree of the transition quotient polynomials and that of the boundary quotient polynomials.

-In the present tutorial, the concrete boundary constraints are not defined yet.
+In the present tutorial, the concrete boundary constraints are are intentionally abstract.
 While it may be possible to omit some trace polynomials from the nonlinear combination, whether this is secure depends on the concrete arithmetization of the virtual machine.
-This tutorial's inclusion in the nonlinear combination supports making abstraction of the underlying VM as it certainly does not degrade security.
+This tutorial's inclusion in the nonlinear combination supports making abstraction of the underlying VM.

 ### Reed-Solomon Codeword Domain

 Whenever a polynomial is computed, it is instantly transformed into a Reed-Solomon codeword of sufficient length.
 As a result, multiplication and division operations can be performed element-wise, resulting in a non-trivial speedup.

 In principle it could be worthwhile to have *two* instances of low-degree extension (LDE).
 In the first, the interpolated columns are evaluated on a slightly larger intermediate domain to find codeword representatives of the interpolants.
 These codewords are used for polynomial arithmetic.
 In the second LDE step these codewords are extended to match with the FRI domain.
-However, this tutorial decided in favor of simplicity for the purpose of explaining.
+This tutorial decided against using two separate domains for the sake of simplicity.

 ### Sparse Zerofiers from Group Theory

 The verifier needs to evaluate zerofiers, and there are two options to make this process fast.
-The Anatomy uses preprocessed zerofiers because the number of cycles.
+The Anatomy uses preprocessed zerofiers because the number of cycles there is far from a power of two.
 In that context this choice makes sense because the number of cycles is fixed and is not close to a power of two.
 For the present tutorial, the number of cycles is not fixed.
-To deal with this problem, the tables are padded until the next power of two, making them compatible with group-theoretical zerofiers.
+To deal with this problem, the tables are padded until the next power of two, making them compatible with group-theoretical zerofiers, which can be evaluated in $O(\log N)$ time.

 ### No Code Snippets

-Don't worry, there is fully functional supporting python code.
-But you'll have to check out the [repository](https://github.com/aszepieniec/stark-brainfuck).
-The point is that the code will not be interspersed with the text.
+If you are a person who finds it easier to read code than (maths-heavy) text, then you can check out the [repository](https://github.com/aszepieniec/stark-brainfuck) for a fully functional python implementation.
+Developed prior to writing the present explanation.
+However, the text makes abstraction of the particular implementation and in fact, there will be no code snippets interspersed with the text.

 ### No Security